ErpNetDocs/dev/building-apps/auth/samples/erpnet-external-idp-samples.md

 - Client ID / Client Secret: from @@name
 - Redirect URI: your app's callback
 - Scopes: openid profile (and others as needed)
-- Choose a library for your platform, plug in these values, and you can sign users in with @@name Identity Server.
+- Choose a library for your platform, plug in these values, and you can sign users in with @@name Identity.